merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 When you run `anvi-interactive` with a collection name, it will compute various characteristics of each bin on-the-fly, i.e., their mean coverage, variability, completion and redundancy estimates, and generate anvi'o views for them to display their distribution across your samples in the interactive interface.
 Briefly, each *leaf* of the anvi'o central dendrogram will represent a "bin" in your collection, instead of a "contig" in your metagenomic assembly.
 A dendrogram for bins will be generated for each view using euclidean distance and ward linkage automatically.
 When running the interactive interface in collection mode, you can change those defaults using the `--distance` and/or `--linkage` parameters.
 If you have run `anvi-merge` with the `--skip-hierarchical-clustering` parameter due to the large number of contigs you had, but you have binning results available to you from an external resource, you can import those bins as described in the previous section, and run the interactive interface with that collection id to immediately see the distribution of bins across your samples.

 {:.notice}
 In this mode each leaf of the tree will be a bin, along with the distribution of each bin across samples with their completion and redundancy estimates in the most outer layers.
 In this mode, the interface runs in reduced functionality, and selections will not have completion and contamination estimates.
-If you are interested in visualizing a specific bin with, say, high redundancy, then you can use the program `anvi-refine` with that bin.
+If you are interested in visualizing a specific bin with, say, high redundancy, then you can use the program {% include PROGRAM name="anvi-refine" %} with that {% include ARTIFACT name="bin" %}.

 </div>